schappim/mBot-Gitbook/section-3-chapter-17-moving-left-right-backwards.md

 Scratch often uses "sprites" but we use the mBot instead so we shouldn't worry much about the two sprite connected options, found here, and just leave the default option "For all sprites" set, and click on "OK".

-After that, we have a brand new variable availabe, that is some storage space with the reference name "wheel\_speed".
+After that, we have a brand new variable available, that is some storage space with the reference name "wheel\_speed".
 We will notice that after creating the variable, new instruction blocks appear in the "Data&Blocks" segment.

 Now, we need first to store some number in our new variable and then use it within the instruction blocks.
 To store a value in the variable we need the "set..." block.